makinarocks/runway-tutorial/tutorial/object_detection/README_en.md

 ## Pipeline Configuration and Saving

-> 📘 For specific guidance on creating a pipeline, refer to the [Create Pipeline](https://docs.mrxrunway.ai/v0.13.0-Eng/docs/create-pipeline).
+> 📘 For specific guidance on creating a pipeline, refer to the [Upload Pipeline](https://docs.live.mrxrunway.ai/en/Guide/ml_development/dev_instances/%ED%8C%8C%EC%9D%B4%ED%94%84%EB%9D%BC%EC%9D%B8_%EC%97%85%EB%A1%9C%EB%93%9C/).

+1. Write and verify the pipeline in **Link** to ensure it runs smoothly.
+2. After verifying successful execution, click the **Upload pipeline** button in the Link pipeline panel.
+3. Click the **New Pipeline** button.
-1. Select the code cells to be included in the pipeline and configure them as components.
+4. Enter the name for the pipeline to be saved in Runway in the **Pipeline** field.
+5. The **Pipeline version** field will automatically select version 1.
+6. Click the **Upload** button.
-2. Once the pipeline is complete, run the entire pipeline to verify that it works correctly.
+7. Once the upload is complete, the uploaded pipeline item will appear on the Pipeline page within the project.
-3. After confirming the pipeline's successful operation, save the pipeline in Runway.
-    1. Click on "Upload Pipeline" in the left panel area.
-    2. Choose the pipeline saving option:
-        1. For new pipeline, select "New Pipeline."
-        2. For updating an existing pipeline, select "Update Version"
-    3. Provide the necessary information to save the pipeline.
-4. Go back to Runway project page, and click Pipeline.
-5. You can now access the saved pipeline in the Runway project menu under the Pipeline page.

 ## Model Deployment

-> 📘 You can find specific guidance on model deployment in the **[Model Deployment](https://docs.mrxrunway.ai/v0.13.0-Eng/docs/model-deployments)**.
+> 📘 You can find specific guidance on model deployment in the **[Model Deployment](https://docs.live.mrxrunway.ai/en/Guide/ml_serving/model_deployments/%EB%AA%A8%EB%8D%B8_%EB%B0%B0%ED%8F%AC/)**.
 ## Demo Service

 1. To test the deployed model, you can use the following [demo website](http://demo.service.mrxrunway.ai/object).